BGA GUIDE TO THE NATIONAL MINIMUM WAGE

 THE DIFFERENT RATES

 There are different National Minimum Wage (NMW) rates depending on the worker’s age and whether they are an apprentice.
-The National Living Wage (NLW) is the highest of the rates and it is simply the term that applies to workers aged 25 and over.
+The National Living Wage (NLW) is the highest of the rates and it is simply the term that applies to workers aged 23 and over. (as of 1st April 2021 the age reduced from 25 to 23 years old)

 In this guide the phrase ‘minimum wage’ is used as a catch all to include both the National Minimum Wage and the National Living Wage.